Vi Flood spreads kindness through painted boards

 "I live my life this way because of Jesus Christ in me," she said.

-Carolyn Komatsoulis is a reporter for the Schuyler Sun.
+Carolyn Komatsoulis is a reporter for The Columbus Telegram.
 Reach her via email at carolyn.komatsoulis@lee.net

 Get local news delivered to your inbox!